elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/FAIR-generics/topics/1-why-fair.md

 * Summarise the cost of not having FAIR data - estimated as €10.2bn per year! ([link](https://op.europa.eu/en/publication-detail/-/publication/d375368c-1a0a-11e9-8d04-01aa75ed71a1/language-en))

----

-## Materials / Equipment

-* Fact sheets with summary (broad audience) - zenodo pub?
-* eBook (background information for a broader audience, maybe not citizens, but including management) - published where? zenodo?
-* Best practices examples of FAIR data (researchers) interactive sessions
 * [FAIRification framework recipe](https://faircookbook.elixir-europe.org/content/recipes/introduction/fairification-process.html) from the FAIR Cookbook

 ---

-## Take home tasks/preparation

-* Preparation: read the fact sheet with the summary.
 * Take home:
     * Identify opportunities to apply FAIR principles in your own organisation
     * Identify benefits from applying FAIR principles in your own organisation